aligent/magento-integration-test-pipe/README.md

 | `GROUP`                 | (Optional) Specify test group(s) to run.
 Example: `--group inventory,indexer_dimension` <br> See phpunit [@group annotation](https://phpunit.readthedocs.io/en/9.5/annotations.html#group)                                                                    |
 | `TESTS_PATH`            | (Optional) Specify a test path to run.
 Example `./app/code/The/Module`                                                                                     |

+## Using private packages
+When you are testing a standalone module that has dependencies which are private, you may want to include private registries or repositories so that the test pipeline can download the packages.
+The pipe provides support for this.

+Include the `repositories` field in your module's `composer.json`.
+When the pipe creates a new magento project, it will merge the module's `composer.json`'s `repositories`  field to the project's `composer.json`.
+You will also need to make sure that the `COMPOSER_AUTH` variable includes credentials for the private registries.

 ## Example Pipeline
 ```yml
 image: php:8.2